Swift-is-better/Suas-iOS-Example-Apps/Readme.md

 # Suas iOS Example Apps

-This repository contans a list of applications built using [Suas](https://github.com/zendesk/Suas-iOS).
+This repository contains a list of applications built using [Suas](https://github.com/zendesk/Suas-iOS).

 # What is Suas